 10. Using a 2 or 3 inch biscuit cutter, or cookie cutter (I used my new square biscuit cutters today), cut out your biscuits .
 Gather your scraps as you go, gently re-form them together, and cut as many biscuits as you can.
 You should get 6 to 8 biscuits.

-12. Brush the tops of the biscuits with an egg wash of one egg whisked with one tablespoon of water or milk.
+12. Brush the top of the biscuits with an egg wash of one egg whisked with one tablespoon of water or milk.
 Sprinkle with flaky sea salt, if desired.

-Bake in a 450° oven for 18-20 minutes, or until golden brown.
+Bake in a 450° oven for a baking time of 18 to 20 minutes, or until golden brown.
 Let cool for about 10 minutes, then pull open those flaky layers!

 Expert tip